 The social model is more inclusive in approach.
 Pro-active thought is given to how disabled people can participate in activities on an equal footing with non-disabled people.
-Certain adjustments are made, even where this involves time or money, to ensure t disabled people are not excluded.
+Certain adjustments are made, even where this involves time or money, to ensure that disabled people are not excluded.
 The onus is on the organiser of the event or activity to make sure that their activity is accessible.
 Examples might be:

 - a course leader who meets with a visually impaired member of the group before the beginning of a course to find out how hand-outs can be adapted so that the student can read them;

 - a member of staff who makes PowerPoint presentations available on Blackboard to all members of the group before a lecture.
 This allows dyslexic students to look up unfamiliar terminology before the lecture, and gives them an idea of the structure that will be followed.
 This ‘framing’ helps students to understand and retain the information;

 - a Students’ Union society that consults with disabled members before organising an event in order to make sure that the venue is accessible.

 Many people are willing to adopt the social model and to make adjustments for students who have a visible disability.
 However, they are not as accommodating with students who have a hidden disability, or a disability that is not clearly understood.
 An important principle of the social model is that the individual is the expert on their requirements in a particular situation, and that this should be respected, regardless of whether the disability is obvious or not.